Drafting Independence: Declaration to Constitution

 Emily Sneff, historian, and Mary Sarah Bilder, Boston College Law School, in conversation with Sara Georgini, MHS

-This is a hybrid event and free for MHS Members.
+This is a hybrid event.
+FREE for MHS Members. $10 per person fee (in person).
+No charge for virtual attendees or Card to Culture participants (EBT, WIC, and ConnectorCare).
 The in-person reception starts at 5:00 and the program will begin 6:00 PM.
-Registration opens to the general public beginning 15 April.

 America’s founding documents have echoed throughout global history and culture for more than two centuries.
 Why did revolutionaries like John Adams and his peers draw on the past as they drafted the Declaration and crafted the Constitution?
 What ideas shaped the United States’ working definition of liberty, and how did that translate to audiences abroad?
 Join us to explore how “we the people” imagined a new political vocabulary to interpret the American experiment, which we continue today.